mrandhahn/gravitymagazine.org/_posts/2014-01-14-Professor-Quotes.md

+﻿---
-﻿*Since this is the budget edition of Gravity, you midyears will have to see the professor quotes here.*
+*Since this is the budget edition of Gravity, you midyears will have to see the professor quotes here.*

 ***
 “Pulling operators out of bras is sick and wrong.” — PHYS